Shopping Cart

 Nasty Little Secrets is full-length black comedy by Lanie Robertson.
 It's a black, sexy, tragicomedy about the life and untimely, violent death of famous British playwright Joe Orton, up-and-coming enfant terrible of the London theatre, at the hands of his mentor-turned-murderer Kenneth Halliwell.

-Nasty Little Secrets is based on the real life story of a witty gay playwright who got on fabulously in London social circles, despite his pronounced sexuality.
+Nasty Little Secrets is based on the real life story of a working-class actor who became a hugely successful playwright, media darling, and the toast of London social circles.
 Alas, he came to a bad end and became more famous – and respected – in death than in life.
 Joe Orton satirized the nasty secrets behind middle class propriety in such classics as What the Butler Saw and Loot.
-This is his story – the tale of a scruffy, poorly educated lad and an older man who saw in him the soul and talent of a comic poet.
-Joe Orton and Kenneth Halliwell lived a bohemian existence until they were arrested for playfully defacing library books.
-Afterward, their relationship deteriorated as Orton's star began to rise.
+This is his story – the raw, talented John (later Joe) Orton won a scholarship to the Royal Academy of Dramatic Art (RADA) and met Kenneth Halliwell, an actor and writer seven years his senior who saw in him the soul and talent of a comic poet.
+They settled down as lovers and artists living a bohemian existence until they were arrested for playfully defacing library books.
+Each got six months in a separate jail.
+Afterwards, their relationship deteriorated as Orton's star began to rise.
 Halliwell's resentment was so consuming that he killed Orton and himself.
 Nasty Little Secrets is a powerful, dramatic story told with humour and compassion, which will challenge, sadden and amuse right until the final, quirky twist, creating a play that could have been written by Joe Orton himself.

 Nasty Little Secrets premiered in 1987 at the historic Walnut Street Theatre in Philadelphia.
-The play had its New York premiere in 1988 Off-Broadway at Primary Stages.
+Its New York premiere was in 1988 off-Broadway at Primary Stages with a revival on the 10th anniversary of that original run.
+Its West Coast premiere was in 2000 at Theatre/Theater in Hollywood.

 What people say: